awsdocs/amazon-cognito-developer-guide/doc_source/open-id.md

 To provide the OIDC ID token to Amazon Cognito, implement the `AWSIdentityProviderManager` protocol\.

-In the implementation of the logins method, return a dictionary containing the OIDC provider name that you configured\.
-This dictionary acts as the key and the current ID token from the authenticated user as the value, as shown in the following code example\.
+When you implement the `logins` method, return a dictionary that contains the OIDC provider name that you configured\.
+This dictionary acts as the key, and the current ID token from the authenticated user acts as the value, as shown in the following code example\.

 ```
 class OIDCProvider: NSObject, AWSIdentityProviderManager {